ShreyasSaunshi/ShreyasSaunshi/README.md

 ## 🚀 About Me:

-🎓 I am Shreyas Saunshi, a **Cyber security analyst, Developer & Blockchain Enthusiast**.
+🎓 I am Shreyas Saunshi, a **Cyber security researcher, Ethical Hacker, CTF Player, Bug bounty Hunter, Programmer & Blockchain Enthusiast**.
 I am Pursuing my Bachelor in **Electronics and Communication Engineering** and will graduate in mid-2025.

 👨‍💻 I enjoy contributing to **Open Source Projects** I'm a member of **Github** developer group from past 6 months, I also stared freelancing from past year.
 I am really enthusiastic about learning new technology.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from **Swimming**, **Independent Historical Research**, **Sketching**, **Geo-Polity** and **Quantum Physics** to some whacky ones like **Writing with my left hand**.